ToshioCP/Gtk4-tutorial/gfm/sec4.md

 ### GtkLabel

-In the previous section we made a window and displayed it on the screen.
+We made a window and showed it on the screen in the previous section.
-Now we go on to the next topic, where we add widgets to this window.
+Now we go on to the next topic: widgets.
 The simplest widget is GtkLabel.
 It is a widget with text in it.